 As a beginner, do not push yourself or overtrain your body to get the desired results in less time.
 This will only do you harm than good.
 Ideally, in the beginning, strength-training workouts can last for 20 minutes.
 The key is to do it right and be consistent.5

 A beginner’s strength training program involves 8–10 exercises that work the major muscles of the body and should be performed only two to three times a week.
-One
+One set of each exercise should not be performed for more than eight repetitions.6

 Also, don’t forget your five-minute warm-up sessions before you start strength training.
 You can start with light aerobic exercises like running, cycling, or walking and a few stretches.